rt-works/spring-rest-docs-custom-snippets/blogpost/blogpost.md

 include::{snippets}/create-contact/contact-types.adoc[]
 ```

-Now run again `$ ./gradle asciidoctor` and as the result you'll see the following section in the docs:
+Now run again `$ ./gradle asciidoctor` and as a result you'll see the following section in the docs:

 ![custom-snippet](custom-snippet.png)

 ## Conclusion
-As you've seen you can generate great documentation reliying completely on your code base.
+As you've seen you can generate great documentation relying completely on your code base.
 That means later you don't need to keep docs and code synchronous and just publish the docs every time you build your project
 (i.e. via Jenkins)